OB-lab/James-et-al.-2023-MolecularEcology/README.md

 Sequencing was conducted by the Beijing Genomics Institute (BGI) using the DNBseq platform to produce 100bp paired-end reads.

 ## Quality filtering
-We received forward and reverse files for each individual, cleaned by BGI to remove barcode sequences, DNBseq adaptors, low quality reads (50% of quality scores <10), and reads containing >10% unidentified bases.
+We received forward and reverse files for each individual that had been cleaned by BGI to remove: barcode sequences, DNBseq adaptors, low quality reads (50% of quality scores <10), and reads containing >10% unidentified bases.

 We ran basic quality control reports for each file using FastQC
 > FastQC code here